 When you are new to university study, the amount of reading you are expected to do can be daunting.
-However, you can learn how to prepare yourself in advance and find ways to make the going easier.
 What appears to be an impossible task (tackling all that text) becomes possible when you start becoming an active reader; that is, asking questions about what you need to find out, taking a strategic and critical approach, and then selecting readings that relate to your questions and tasks.

 Does uni study involve lots of reading?

 In a word—yes.
 Most courses involve a great deal of reading, which is why you need to learn new techniques to manage the workload.

 What will I be expected to read for?